Minneapolis Motorcycle Accident Lawyer

 Time Limit to File a Motorcycle Accident Lawsuit in Minnesota

-There is a two-year statute of limitations to file a lawsuit in a Minnesota motorcycle accident legal case.
-The statute takes effect two years from the date of the accident.
+There is a six-year statute of limitations to file a lawsuit in a Minnesota motorcycle accident legal case.

-For instance, an individual may experience an injury during an accident that occurs due to a motorcyclist’s negligence.
-The accident victim has two years from the date of the accident to file their lawsuit against the motorcyclist.
+For instance, an individual may experience an injury during an accident that occurs due to a driver’s negligence.
+The accident victim has six years from the date of the accident to file their lawsuit against the driver.
 If the victim waits too long, this individual becomes ineligible to pursue compensation from the at-fault party.

 What damages can I receive after a Minneapolis motorcycle accident?